 Cheap digital photo frames don’t offer Wi-Fi connectivity – and as such, they don’t feature cloud storage or any way to send photos to the frame remotely.
 The only way to load photos to these frames is by USB/SD card.
 Though this might be great for a limited number of situations, it severely limits how effective cheap digital frames are for families and elderly users.

-Without having access to Wi-Fi, cheap digital photo frames act more like a display than a hub for sharing and connecting with your loved ones.
+Without having access to Wi-Fi, digital photo frames are more a display than a hub for sharing and connecting with your loved ones.
 When compared with what premium frames like the Pix-Star can do, it’s easy to see why we recommend avoiding cheap frames.
 Even in the case you find a cheap frame with the features you’re looking for, they’re not likely to last more than a couple of months.

 Is the Pix-Star better than cheap digital photo frames?